dungerdunger/dungerdunger.github.io/_pages/02_design.md

 I design print and digital materials for non-profits, small businesses, and publications.

-My aesthetic is clean but handmade and simple but dynamic.
-I like design that looks and feels like it was made by a living, breathing human being.
+My aesthetic is simple but engaging, and handmade but clean.
+I like design that looks and feels like it was made by a living, breathing person.